How to Read a Knitting Chart

-Would you like to learn how to read a knitting chart?
+Would you like to learn how to read knitting charts?
 This post is for you!
 Knitting charts are great for visual learners, as they show you in chart format what stitches to work and where.
-Watch my video below, where I will show you how to follow a knitting chart to knit lace.

 This post contains affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.